SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 The Cal/OSHA portion of the course includes 12 quizzes and a final exam.
 End-of-modules quizzes contain five questions.
 You have an unlimited number of attempts to pass with a score of 80% or higher.

-The final exam contains 20 questions, and you will have 180 minutes to complete the exam and earn a passing score of 70% or higher.
+The final exam contains 20 questions.
+You must earn a passing score of 70% or higher.
 Like the quizzes, you can retake the exam until you pass.

 OSHA Outreach Testing